Grand Wailea Resort: History

 The hotel was built by Japanese developer Takeshi Sekiguchi, who also put together a large art collection for the hotel.
 It opened in 1991 as the Grand Hyatt Wailea.
 The hotel was built at an estimated cost of $650 million, which proved to be more than the economy could sustain, and Sekiguchi lost control of the property, which was sold for $263 million in 1998.
 The property has been sold several times since then and it is now operated by Hilton Worldwide.
 It was the first hotel to join Hilton's Waldorf Astoria Hotels & Resorts in 2006 after the Manhattan hotel became a brand.
 It is the second largest hotel on the island of Maui and is one of Hawaii's most well-known resorts.
 It is also the site of the first water elevator and the first rotating barrel pipe ride.

 In November 2019, the hotel launched a charitable foundation, the Grand Wailea Foundation, which aims to contribute $250,000 annually to nonprofit organizations in south and west Maui.
 The first funds were distributed at the Grand Wailea's annual Christmas tree lighting ceremony on December 1, 2019.
 The first recipients, Hui o Wa‘a Kaulua, Maui Historical Society, and the Boys & Girls Club of Maui, were awarded $10,000 each.
 Nonprofits are allowed to apply for funding on the foundation's website.

 The resort hopes to achieve net zero water usage in 2020, and distributes cultural and sustainability information to guests upon their arrival.

 Accommodation

 Villas

 The resort has one, two, and three bedroom villas which are across the street from the hotel.
 The villas, named Ho'olei at Grand Wailea, are two-stories, have a full-sized kitchen, outdoor barbecue, and one-car garages.
 All the villas have their lanais (decks) facing West.

 Rooms

 The hotel has 830 guest rooms, suites, and villas.

 Napua Tower

 There are 100 rooms in the Napua Tower.
 The rooms in the tower are upgraded, and guests receive complimentary concierge services.
 Rooms range from 640-5,500 square feet.
 The tower is home to some of the hotel's suites, including the Two Grand Suites which are equal in size and the largest suite category available (approx nightly cost $10,600).

-Membership

-Members of the hotel are given discounted rooms rates for themselves and their guests and receive member-only promotions.